XilongPei/como/docs/CCDL.md

 | Enum        | Lxx/xx;   |
 | Interface   | Lxx/xx;   |

+- Type signatures are mainly used when determining function overloading, such as GetSignature() in source code reflection/CMetaInterface.cpp

 #### Local Types
 A local type is the type which cannot be transact through rpc.
 Local types include HANDLE, CoclassID, ComponentID, InterfaceID and Array<*local types*>.